gepid-upf/myb/README.md

 * [esp32_i2c_rw.c](components/esp32-i2c_rw/esp32_i2c_rw.c) and [include/esp32_i2c_rw.h](components/esp32-i2c_rw/include/esp32_i2c_rw/esp32_i2c_rw.h) - library with read/write function for the I2C communication used in the [MPU-6050](components/esp32-mpu6050/mpu6050.c) library.
 * [mpu6050.c](components/esp32-mpu6050/mpu6050.c) and [include/mpu6050.h](components/esp32-mpu6050/include/mpu6050/mpu6050.h) - setters/getters functions for the MPU-6050 registers and other functions like calibrate and self-test and [include/mpu6050_registers.h](components/esp32-mpu6050/include/mpu6050/mpu6050_registers.h) - definition of the registers of the MPU-6050.
 * [max30100.c](components/esp32-max30100/max30100.c) and [include/max30100.h](components/esp32-max30100/include/max30100/max30100.h) - setters/getters functions for the MAX30100 registers and implementations of butterworth filter and DC removal filter and [include/registers.h](components/esp32-max30100/include/max30100/registers.h) - definition of the registers of the MAX30100.
+* component.mk - files used by C `make` command to access component during compilation.

-Application is executed from main.c file located in main folder.
+Application is executed from [main.c](main/main.c) file located in main folder.

 ## Next Steps

 We are planning to add the bluetooth functionality to send the data stored in the SPIFFS to an app.

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgments